'The Last Of Us Part II' Presents An Accessible Apocalypse

 Schatz says one of the challenges in designing these features was the range of potential players to consider.
 "Vision accesibility is a huge spectrum too.
 Gamers who are low vision, gamers who need glasses to see the TV — there's a huge range there."

-Because of that, Matthew Gallant, lead systems designer at Naughty Dog, consultants and playtesters have told him the more options, the better.
+Because of that, Matthew Gallant, lead systems designer at Naughty Dog, says consultants and playtesters have told him the more options, the better.
 "Players said they didn't fully trust us to configure those options for them," he says with a laugh.
 "But they really valued being able to go into the menus and fine-grain control the features to their likings."

 So there are many more choices — over 60 fully customizable options for vision impaired, motor impaired, and hearing impaired players.